 Imagine your troop being able to garrison Fort Ticonderoga overnight!
 Give your scouts an experience they’ll never forget—a rare chance to spend the night at Fort Ticonderoga.

-Once the visitors are gone and the Fort is secured for the night, scouts will establish their overnight camp, gather firewood, and learn how to start a fire with flint and steel.
+Scouts will establish their overnight camp, gather firewood, and learn how to start a fire with flint and steel.
 They will assist with the preparation of the evening meal while learning about 18th-century cooking.
-After cleanup, Fort staff will lead scouts on an evening hike over the historic landscape before they settle in for the night.
+After cleanup, Fort Ticonderoga Interpretative staff will lead scouts on an evening hike over the historic landscape before they settle in for the night.
 In the morning, scouts again help with starting the fire and fixing breakfast just as soldiers did at the 18th-century fort.
-Once the site opens for visitors, scouts can explore the Fort, Museum, and King’s Garden on their own before departing.
+Once the site opens for visitors, scouts can explore the fort, museum, and King’s Garden on their own before concluding their adventure.

 This experience is limited to 30 or fewer scouts and adults.
 A flat fee includes admission and special program fees as well as the evening and morning meals prepared over a camp fire.

 In 2015, limited Saturday nights available May 16th through June 6th and August 29th through October 24th.
 This program is only available for Boy Scout troops, and Girl Scout Cadettes, Seniors and Ambassadors, (not for Cub Scout and Weeblo groups, or Daisies, Brownies and Juniors).

 $700 for 16 or fewer scouts and adults ( + $100 non-refundable fee at the time of booking)